 Inside shades: By opening interior blinds or shades, homeowners can cut condensation and allow greater heat transfer to the outside of the home.

 Weather shifts: When learning How to clean your windows, it’s important to consider the weather.
 Condensation and dirt can be a one-time or seasonal event.
 When it’s hot outside, the temperature of the window panes is typically above the dew point; the same applies to the coldest parts of winter.
 During the transitional phases (think spring and fall), condensation is more likely to occur.

 Moisture between the panes: When figuring out How to clean your windows, it’s important to pay attention to condensation that builds up between the panes on multi-pane windows.
 If this occurs, don’t try to clean it; call a window repair specialist as soon as possible.

 Learning How to clean your windows of dirt, debris and condensation can be difficult, but it’s easier for those who consider the information listed here.
-With proper care, wood, fiberglass and vinyl windows can last for years to come.
+With proper care, fiberglass and vinyl windows can last for years to come.